-During the last decade, Sandy Cay has flourished as a rat-free environment for native flora and fauna.
-Hermit Crabs (“Soldier Crabs”), Sally Lightfoot crabs and Ground Lizards (Ameiva exsul) scurry underfoot in abundance.
+During the last decade, Sandy Cay has flourished as a rat-free environment for native plants and animals.
+Hermit Crabs (“Soldier Crabs”), Sally Lightfoot crabs and Ground Lizards scurry underfoot in abundance.
 In the tree canopy, the BVI’s landbirds nest in abundance.
 The mournful coos of Zenaida Dove and Scaly-naped Pigeons can be heard as you walk the trail, where Yellow Warblers, Bananaquits, Antillean Crested Hummingbirds and Green-throated Carib hummingbirds also nest in abundance along the trail.
 The trail gives way to a rocky headland, where Bridled terns and laughing gulls nest during summer months.
 The rocky crevices are also home to a few pair of Red-billed Tropicbirds.

-There have been recent (2016) sightings of Audubon’s Shearwater in the area, and it is suspected that a few pairs of this borrow-nesting seabird may inhabit the island.
+There have been recent (2016) sightings of Audubon’s Shearwater in the area, and it is suspected that a few pairs of this burrow-nesting seabird may inhabit the island.
 Hundreds of Roseate Terns often use the beach as a staging area during summer months before departing for their southern migration.
 The island also contains a small, seasonal wetland where White-cheeked Pintails occasionally nest.
 Green Herons and Yellow-crowned Night-herons are some of the other common wetland species you might spy during a visit to the island.